cncf/toc/proposals/incubation/keptn.md

 In the following, we provide a list of ecosystem projects that have collaborated or integrated with Keptn.

+* [Prometheus](https://github.com/keptn-contrib/prometheus-service): configuring Prometheus by creating scrape jobs and alerting rules based on SLOs managed by Keptn and utilizing data from Prometheus for Keptn quality gates.
 * [LitmusChaos](https://www.youtube.com/watch?v=_DgCc4-BLW8): orchestrating Chaos tests and load tests as part of a Keptn CD sequence as evaluating its impact with SLO-based quality-gates (presented at KubeCon 2021 Europe)
 * [Tekton](https://www.youtube.com/watch?v=Qq3fTt6g2FM&list=PL2KXbZ9-EY9RlxWAnAjxs8Azuz11XVhkC&index=6): bridging the gap between CI and CD by defining interoperable events that can be exchanged between Tekton and Keptn
 * [ArgoRollouts](https://www.youtube.com/watch?v=w-E8FzTbN3g): orchestrating a delivery sequence via ArgoRollouts for canary releases with Keptn quality gates to proceed or stop the rollout